Cipher Data Products: Decline, acquisition of Irwin Magnetics, and sale to Archive (1985–1992)

 By mid-1985, the company had plants in both San Diego, Garden Grove, California, and Mountain View, California.
 Muller described the company in 1985 as being in a transitional period between focusing on their legacy 9-track reel-to-reel tape products and newer, GCR-based tape cartridges.
 In 1986, Cipher inked a couple of multi-million dollar deals with IBM to license Cipher's QIC technology for use in the PC RT and the System/36, as well as Cipher's 1880 half-inch, reel-to-reel tape drives for use in the IBM 9370 midrange computer.

-Between June and July 1986, Cipher acquired Optimem Inc., a manufacturer of 12-inch, WORM optical discs, from Xerox Corporation for $6.3 million.
+Between June and July 1986, Cipher acquired Optimem Inc., a manufacturer of 12-inch, WORM optical discs, from Xerox's Shugart division for $6.3 million.
 As part of deal, Xerox kept a 10 percent equity position in Optimem and earned royalties on sales of Optimem products.
 Optimem were deep into development of a rewritable optical disc format, partnering with 3M in pursuit of this goal, when they were acquired by Cipher.
 Collaborations between 3M and Optimem continued under Cipher's ownership of the latter but had largely stalled by the end of the decade, the company losing a lucrative government contract in the summer of 1987 over Optimem's lackluster performance.
 In 1988, by which point Cipher had all but given up on the division, Optimem earned contracts with the DoD, NASA, and the USPTO to supply them with WORM disc products.

 The payroll at the Garden Grove plant, which manufactured a significant portion of Cipher's tape drives, peaked at 772 workers before Cipher shut it down in October 1986.
 Cipher had opened up a factory in Singapore earlier in the year to duplicate the plant's manufacturing efforts.
 Consolidation of Cipher's San Diego plant soon followed, with 220 workers laid off in November 1988, the bulk of whom worked in PCB manufacturing.